 The Personal Identification Information in Property Data Code of Conduct, was introduced on 1 October 2009.
-It was designed to address consumer concerns about the inappropriate use of personal identification information sourced from Queensland Valuation and Sales (QVAS) databases maintained by DNRME.
+It was designed to address consumer concerns about the inappropriate use of personal identification information sourced from Queensland Valuation and Sales (QVAS) databases maintained by the Department of Resources (previously the Department of Natural Resources Mines and Energy).

-Access to the information held in the QVAS database is available online to individual businesses, industry professionals and members of the public through the products and services offered by licensed information brokers or can be obtained over the counter or online for a fee from DNRME.
+Access to the information held in the QVAS database is available online to individual businesses, industry professionals and members of the public through the products and services offered by licensed information brokers or can be obtained over the counter or online for a fee from the Department of Resources.
 The information is generally accessed by potential purchasers, and professionals acting in property transactions, for example, real estate agents, financing sources (e.g. banks), solicitors and valuers.
 The database includes the following information:

-- details of the property, including the street address - transaction details (e.g. purchase price and type of sale); and - personal information, namely the names and service addresses of the vendors and purchasers.
+- details of the property, including the street address - ransaction details (e.g. purchase price and type of sale); and - personal information, namely the names and service addresses of the vendors and purchasers.